glochtefeld/slack-THD-Linker/README.md

 # slack-THD-Linker
 ##### version 1.0.2
-This is a slack app built for the Luther Technology Help Desk in order to increase productivity and ease of use when discussing internal matters.
+This is a slack app built in order to increase productivity and ease of use when discussing internal matters by formatting ticket numbers into links.

 ## Getting Started